ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-sso/guide.en-us.md

 ## Objective

 You can use **single sign-on** (SSO) to connect to your OVHcloud account.
-To enable these connections, your account and your Active Directory Federation Service (ADFS) have to be configured using Assertion Markup Language (SAML) authentications.
+To enable these connections, your account and your Active Directory Federation Services (ADFS) have to be configured using Security Assertion Markup Language (SAML) authentications.

 **This guide explains how to link your OVHcloud account to an external Active Directory.**